yamt/toywasm/README.md

   a convenient script [build-wasm32-wasi.sh] to download wasi-sdk and build toywasm with it.

+* For NuttX, it's probably easiest to use [interpreters/toywasm in NuttX apps].
+  There are a few sample defconfig with toywasm enabled, including [sim:toywasm].

 ## How slow/fast is this?

 * [Computation benchmark](./benchmark/ffmpeg.md)